redhat-cip/dci-rhel-agent/README.md

 Please also note that the RHEL agent does not currently support concurrent provisioning.
 Running two instances of the agent simultaneously will cause installation issues on the systems under test.
 This feature will be added in the near future and this readme will be updated to reflect the support.

 #### How to skip Red Hat Certification tests ?
-Some users might want to skip the certification tests suite.
+Please note that the certification test suite takes approximately 8 hours to complete.
+Therefore, some users might want to skip the certification tests suite.
 This can be done via `settings.yml` file by adding `dci_rhel_agent_cert: false`.

 #### How to skip Red Hat CKI tests ?
 Some users might want to skip the cki tests suite.
 This can be done via `settings.yml` file by adding `dci_rhel_agent_cki: false`.